 The support of such use cases is already in scope of seplink package version 1, but conditional.
 The usage depends on the unambiguous identification of source transport and/or interlinked transport endpoints.

+NOTE – Extended interlinkage according to seplink package version 2 allows unambiguous support of this use case under the same conditions as described in clause I.3.2.

 Appendix II Considerations about state modelling and dynamics

 (This appendix does not form an integral part of this Recommendation)